-During the calendar year 2015 and the first half of 2016, ongoing global economic weakness made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities exist to raise additional capital.
+During the calendar year 2016, ongoing global economic weakness made for extremely volatile capital markets characterized by weaker equity prices for mineral exploration companies and an environment in which limited opportunities exist to raise additional capital.
 While periods of stronger commodity prices have provided financing opportunities which TerraX has capitalized on in the past to augment its working capital, management of the Company remains cautious and will continue to take the necessary precautions to maintain its cash reserves.
 The Company has commitments in the future (in fiscal 2017 and beyond) on its mineral properties and the Company may be forced to abandon and write-off one or more of these properties if the Company does not have the means to meet these commitments, or does not feel it is fiscally prudent to do so.

-With the completion of private placements in April and May of 2016 for total gross proceeds of \$3,211,450 in both flow-through and non-flow-through funding, the Company anticipates having sufficient cash to meet all of its obligations through the remainder of the fiscal year 2017, with in excess of \$4.8 Million available as of the date of this report to fund extensive exploration at Yellowknife City Gold as well as our general and administrative operating expenses for the coming year.
-The Company continued to review its mineral property commitments as well as its working capital position on an ongoing basis during fiscal 2016 and, as a result, elected to abandon its Central Canada when the annual pre-production royalty became due in December 2015, returning the property to the vendors while it was still in good standing, thus avoiding further work obligations.
+With the completion of the final tranche of a flow-through private placement of \$7,500,000 in August 2016, the Company anticipates having sufficient cash to meet all of its obligations through the end of the fiscal year ending January 31 2018, with in excess of \$8.5 Million available as of the date of this report to fund extensive exploration at Yellowknife City Gold as well as our general and administrative operating expenses through to the end of that same period.
+The Company continues to review its mineral property commitments as well as its working capital position on an ongoing basis and, as a result, elected to abandon its Central Canada during fiscal 2016 when the annual pre-production royalty became due, returning the property to the vendors while it was still in good standing, thus avoiding further work obligations.
 While management does not believe that the abandonment of any of the Company's other mineral properties is required at this time, management may elect to abandon properties when obligations become due if deemed necessary in order to maintain the long-term viability of the Company.

-RESULTS OF OPERATIONS - THREE MONTHS ENDED APRIL 30, 2016
+RESULTS OF OPERATIONS - THREE MONTHS ENDED OCTOBER 31, 2016

-Operating expenses for the three months ended April 30, 2016 totaled \$313,583 as compared to \$433,925 incurred during the three months ended April 30, 2015.
-The significant differences in expenditures were as follows:
+Operating expenses for the three months ended October 31, 2016 (the "current period") totaled \$521,632 as compared to \$319,587 incurred during the three months ended October 31, 2015 (the "comparative period").
+The significant variances in expenditures were as follows:

-Amortization expense of \$5,773 was incurred during the three months end April 20, 2016 for depreciation of two trucks acquired during the fourth quarter of fiscal 2016.
-There was no comparable expense during the same period a year prior, when the Company did not own any vehicles.
+Amortization expense of \$5,774 was incurred during the current period for depreciation of two trucks acquired during the fourth quarter of fiscal 2016.
+There was no comparable expense during the comparative period, when the Company did not own any vehicles.

-Consulting expense increased to \$57,063 during the three months ended April 30, 2016 from \$41,725 incurred during the same period a year prior due to a resumption in investor presentations and road shows during the current period to discuss results of exploration then underway at the YCG project.
+Consulting expense decreased to \$52,525 during the current period from \$83,966 incurred during the comparative period due to a reduction in attendance by management at investor presentations and road shows during the current period.

-Professional fees increased to \$12,050 during the three months ended April 30, 2016 from the \$1,037 incurred during the same period a year prior due to increased expenditures for legal services required to respond to a continuous disclosure review by the B.C.
-Securities Commission during the current period.
+Professional fees increased to \$17,884 during the current period from the \$6,005 incurred during the comparative period due to an increase in legal expenses incurred during the current period.